Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication: System Model

 \section{System Model}

-We consider an \gls{iot} sensor network scenario where a \gls{bs} manages access control for $N$ devices, also referred to as nodes, communicating over a shared wireless medium.
+We consider a \gls{wsn} where a \gls{bs} manages access control for $N$ devices, also referred to as nodes, communicating over a shared wireless medium.
 Each node has three main components: 1) an always-on sensor that continuously monitors a specific process and stores the collected data locally; 2) an ultra-low-power \gls{wur}, which may remain active or inactive, and monitors incoming communication requests for activating the main radio (cf. Sec.~\ref{sec:model:energy}); and 3) a main radio to transmit its data packets, which remains inactive until it is triggered by the \gls{wur} or by anomalies detected by the sensor -- cf. Sec.~\ref{sec:model:anomalies} and Sec.~\ref{sec:model:energy}.

 The system operates in two main modes to retrieve data from the sensors, namely, \emph{pull-based} and \emph{push-based} communication modes, illustrated in Fig.~\ref{fig:system_model}. \emph{Pull-based} communication is initiated by an application in the cloud, which transmits \emph{queries} towards the \gls{bs} requesting data from specific devices in the sensor network.
 In turn, the \gls{bs} transmits unicast \gls{idwu} signals to activate the main radio interface of those devices; the target node \gls{id} is embedded into each \gls{wus}~\cite{3gpp:38-869}.
 Upon receiving a \gls{wus} that matches the node's ID, the node activates its main radio and transmits its latest observed data to the \gls{bs}.
 Conversely, \emph{push-based} communication is initiated by the nodes' sensor when a pre-defined condition is met, such that the node generates data that is critical for the application, and enters an \emph{alarm state}.
 When a node enters an alarm state, it activates its main radio interface and attempts to transmit its data in the next transmission opportunity.